Dublit-Development/ollama-api/README.md

 ## Credits ✨
 This project would not be possible without continous contributions from the Open Source Community.
 ### Ollama
-Massive thanks to Ollama and the contiributors sustaining the project.
-This service would not be possible without continued development.

 [Ollama Github](https://github.com/jmorganca/ollama)

 [Ollama Website](https://ollama.ai/)

 ### @cantrell
-Cantrell is a developer who insipired this modular service to use LLMs and Stable Diffusion inclusively.
-Massive thanks to his contribution!

 [Cantrell Github](https://github.com/cantrell)

 [Stable Diffusion API Server](https://github.com/cantrell/stable-diffusion-api-server)